temabef/abroaducate/PRICING_UPDATE_IMPLEMENTATION_STEPS.md

 ✅ I can add nationality-based exceptions
 You won't need to research or compile anything - I can provide you with a complete, structured database that you can directly implement.
 Would you like me to proceed with creating the comprehensive database schema and populating it with the current requirements for the major destination countries?
 I can start with the top 4 countries (US, UK, Canada, Australia) and then expand to include 3-4 European destinations.

+otal Cost: $0/month
+What you get:
+✅ Automated RSS feed monitoring
+✅ Web scraping of official sites
+✅ AI-powered content classification
+✅ Breaking news alerts
+✅ User-friendly news interface
+✅ Email notifications
+✅ Country/visa filtering
+✅ Mobile-responsive design
+Setup time: 2-3 days
+Maintenance: 1-2 hours/week
+This gives you a sophisticated immigration news system that rivals paid solutions, but costs absolutely nothing to operate!
+Want me to help you implement any specific part of this zero-cost system?